BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/gondor.md

 - **Defend the White City** `ACTIVE`

-Irolas may use the [Shielding] special rule, even without a [shield][Shield].
-If he wins a Combat whilst [Shielding], he may make a single Strike against one enemy model.
+Irolas may use the [Shielding] special rule even though he is not armed with a [shield][Shield].
+If Irolas elects to [shield][Shield], and wins the ensuing Combat, he may make a single Strike against one enemy model that was involved in the Combat.

 - **Captain of the Citadel Guard** `PASSIVE`

-Friendly Citadel Guard within 3" of Irolas gain +1 To Wound when making strikes.
+Friendly Citadel Guard within 3" of Irolas gain a bonus of +1 To Wound when making Strikes.

 </div>